radext-wg/draft-ietf-radext-reverse-coa/draft-dekok-radext-reverse-coa.md

 a discussion of signaling.
 ```

 These specifications assume that a RADIUS client can directly contact a RADIUS server, which is the normal "forward" path for packets between a client and server.
-However, the reverse connection is not always possible.
-If a RADIUS server wishes to act as a CoA client, and send CoA packets to the NAS (CoA server), the "reverse" path is often blocked by a firewall, NAT gateway, etc.
+However, the reverse connection is not always possible or even desirable.
+If a RADIUS server wishes to act as a CoA client, and send CoA packets to the NAS (CoA server), the "reverse" path is often blocked by a firewall, NAT gateway, etc.  That is, a RADIUS server has to be reachable by a NAS, but there is usually a requirement that the NAS is not reachable from any public system.

+As the reverse path is usally blocked, it means that it is in general possible only to send CoA packets to a NAS when the NAS and RADIUS server share the same private network (private IP space or IPSec).
+Even though [RFC8559] defines CoA proxying, it does not solve the issue of NAS reachability.

+The problem is most evident in a roaming / federated environment such as Eduroam or OpenRoaming.
+It is in general impossible for a home server to signal the NAS to disconnect a user.
+There is no direct reverse path from the home server to the NAS, as the NAS is not publicly addressible.
+Even if there was a public reverse path, it would generally be unknowable, as intermediate proxies can (and do) attribute rewriting to hide NAS identies.

-When the reverse path is blocked, it means that it is impossible to use CoA packets in a roaming / federated environment such as Eduroam or OpenRoaming.
-There are resulting business and security issues, such as the inability to disconnect an online user when their account has been terminated.
+These limitations result in business and security issues, such as the inability to disconnect an online user when their account has been terminated.

 This specification solves that problem.
 The solution is to simply allow CoA packets to go in "reverse" down an existing RADIUS/TLS connection.
 That is, when a NAS connects to a RADIUS server it normally sends request packets (Access-Request, etc.) and expects to receive response packets (Access-Accept, etc.).
-This specification extends RADIUS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.
+This specification extends RADIUS/TLS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.

+We note that while this document specifically mentions RADIUS/TLS, it should be possible to use the same mechanisms on RADIUS/DTLS [RFC7360].
+However at the time of writing this specification, no implementations exist for "reverse CoA" over RADIUS/DTLS.
+We also note that while (in theory) this same mechanism could be used for RADIUS/UDP and RADIUS/TCP, there is no value in defining "reverse CoA" for those transports.
+Therefore for practial purposes, "reverse CoA" means RADIUS/TLS.

 There are additional considerations for proxies.
 While [RFC8559] describes CoA proxying, there are still issues which need to be addressed for the "reverse CoA" use-case.
 This specification describes how a proxy can implement "reverse CoA" proxying, including signalling necessary to negotiate this functionality.